KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 I personally don't like how long that makes commands and it often promotes some bad behaviors that I won't get into.
 I am more likely to create a new hashtable or `pscustomobject` with all the fields and properties that I want instead of using this approach in scripts.
 But there is a lot of code out there that does this so I wanted you to be aware of it.
 I talk about creating a `pscustomobject` later on.

+## Custom sort expression

+It is easy to sort a collection if the objects have the data that you want to sort on.
+You can either add the data to the object before you sort it or create a custom expression for `Sort-Object`.

+    Get-ADUser | Sort-Object -Parameter @{ e={ Get-TotalSales $_.Name } }

+In this example I am taking a list of users and using some custom cmdlet to get additional information just for the sort.

 ## Splatting hashtables at cmdlets
 This is one of my favorite things about hashtables that many people don't discover very early on.
 The idea is that instead of providing all the properties to a cmdlet on one line, you can instead pack them into a hashtable first.
 Then you can give the hashtable to the function in a special way.
 Here is an example of creating a DHCP scope the normal way.